Blog Posts

 product catalog management tool pipeline with ai automation

-Once you’ve generated the data for your catalog optimization process you can leverage the data by integrating back into your PIM or centralized product data repository manually or through a custom integration.
-These custom integrations allow you to add another level of business automation and remove more human in the loop steps.
+Once you've enriched the data, integrate it back into your PIM system or centralized product data repository through a custom integration to close the loop on the automated product data update cycle.
+These custom integrations allow you to add another level of business automation and remove more “human in the loop” steps.
 Our most popular integrations are:

 - Shopify